Read our comprehensive guide to COBRA health insurance.

-COBRA continuation coverage only applies to private-sector companies with 20 or more employees, as well as state and local governments.
+You can only get COBRA continuation coverage if you worked for a private-sector company with 20 or more employees, or a state or local government.
 However, you may find your state has a similar COBRA law for smaller companies.

 COBRA is available for people who quit their job or were: